 Escalating Cost of Civil Litigation Task Force

-In January 2011, the WSBA Board of Governors created the Task Force on the Escalating Cost of Civil Litigation to assess the costs of civil litigation in Washington state courts and develop recommendations to control costs.
+The WSBA Board of Governors created the Task Force on the Escalating Cost of Civil Litigation in 2011 to assess the costs of civil litigation in Washington courts and develop recommendations to control costs.
 The task force charter adopted by the Board defined costs as attorney time and expenses advanced for the purpose of litigation.
-The charter directed the task force to focus on the types of litigation that are typically filed in superior courts and district courts of Washington and to survey neighboring and similarly situated states to compare the cost of litigation in Washington.
+The charter directed the task force to focus on the types of litigation typically filed in our state's superior and district courts and to survey neighboring and similarly situated states to compare the cost of litigation.

-Seattle attorney and former Board member, Russ Aoki, chaired the 17-member task force along with 10 other WSBA members.
-The task force also included two members who practice in federal courts, one who is licensed and practices in Oregon, a judge from each level of court (limited jurisdiction, superior, and appellate), and a representative of the court clerks' association.
+Seattle attorney and former Board member Russ Aoki chaired the 17-member task force, including WSBA members who practice in federal courts, one who practes in Oregon, judges from each level of court (limited jurisdiction, superior, and appellate), and a representative of the court clerks' association.
 Member roster.

-The task force issued its final report on June 15, 2015, and introduced the report to the Board of Governors at the July 24-25, 2015, board meeting.
+The task force issued its final report June 15, 2015 and introduced the report to the Board of Governors at their July meeting.
 The Board held presentations and public discussions on each of the report's recommendations during its January, March, and April 2016 meetings.
-The Board also received numerous written comments from individual members and stakeholders.
+It also received numerous written comments from members and stakeholders.
 At the June 3, 2016, meeting, the Board held a first reading and took provisional votes on the task force recommendations.
-The Board is expected to take a final vote on their full response to the recommendations at its July 22-23 2016 meeting.
+The Board approved the task force recommendations during its July 22, 2016 meeting.
+See the WSBA president's letter to the Court and Report of the Board of Governors.

 June 3, 2016